 CMS creates new medical codes and assigned RVUs on a quarterly basis.
-MVP will begin updating fee schedule with the appropriate assigned RVU to all CMS codes on a quarterly basis.
-Applicable Provider Agreements will still be reimbursed at the agreed upon percentage of Medicare as stated in the Agreement Fee schedule.
+MVP will begin updating fee schedules with the appropriate assigned RVU to all CMS codes on a quarterly basis.
+Applicable Provider contracts will still be reimbursed at the agreed upon percentage of Medicare as stated in the applicable Fee Schedule.